Science of Reading (SoR)

 Structured Literacy (SL)

-Structured Literacy describes a comprehensive approach to language instruction in an explicit, systematic, cumulative, and diagnostic way.
-Structured literacy is backed by the Science of Reading and is the most effective way to teach reading.
-There are a number of evidence-based approaches and programs that fall under structured literacy.
-Examples of structured literacy approaches and programs include but are not limited to Orton Gillingham, LETRS, Wilson Reading System, Bart Reading System, and SIPPS.
+Examples of structured literacy approaches and programs include, but are not limited to Orton Gillingham, SIPPS, Wilson Reading System, Bart Reading System, and Spire.
 These programs focus on the individual learning needs of the student.
 They are most commonly used in a one-on-one or small group setting with a professionally trained and/or certified instructor.

 The takeaway: Structured Literacy refers to how we teach reading in a way that is backed by the Science of Reading.
 It is characterized by its explicit, systematic, cumulative, and diagnostic approach to reading instruction.
 Learn more about Structured Literacy.